vighneshiyer/vighneshiyer.com/content/reflections/eda_cad_startups_in_2024.md

 > We value software generalists & polyglots who are unafraid to try & learn new & valuable tools, wherever they can be found.
 Past experience in cloud-native B2B and customer-facing engineering roles is a plus.
 Desire to grow into engineering leadership is a plus.
 Desire to work in a rapidly changing, high intensity environment is a must.

 This is a very good pitch.

+- umich, nc state, ...
+- natural language for circuits
+- native 'live' + 'remote' GUI environment for code-driven (but natural language-driven from the user perspective) circuit design and layout
+- autorouting that understands the circuit intent and can beat humans in qor
+  - this is a good idea that doesn't exist in the market for no good reason

 ## JITX